simon-ritchie/apysc/docs_src/source/graphics_base_line_color.md

 ## Basic usage

-The getter or setter interface value becomes (or requires) the `String` hex color code value.
+The getter or setter interface value becomes (or requires) a `Color` value.

 The following example changes the line color (from cyan to magenta and magenta to cyan) when you click the rectangle: